Welcome to Camp Quality Northwestern Ontario!

 We look forward to seeing everyone at Camp!

-Next, take a moment to read our eligibility requirements before filling out an application.
-If you have questions about the application process, please email Colleen Craig (RN), our Medical Coordinator at email@example.com, or call 1-866-738-8011.
+Fun fact, all of our camp programs are free of charge!
+Now, take a moment to read our eligibility requirements before filling out an application.
+If you have questions about the application process, please email Colleen Craig (RN), our Medical Coordinator at firstname.lastname@example.org, or call 1-866-738-8011.

 - Children with the following illnesses (and their siblings) are eligible to attend CQ: